Montesk/proofofwork/README.md

-### Requirements

-* docker
-* go 1.18 (local development)

 ### Task for Server Engineer

 Design and implement “Word of Wisdom” tcp server

 - TCP server should be protected from DDOS attacks with the Prof of Work [POW - wiki](https://en.wikipedia.org/wiki/Proof_of_work), the challenge-response protocol should be used
 - The choice of the POW algorithm should be explained
 - After Prof Of Work verification, server should send one of the quotes from “word of wisdom” book or any other collection of the quotes
 - Docker file should be provided both for the server and for the client that solves the POW challenge

+---

+### Requirements

+* docker
+* go 1.18 (local development)

 ### Build
 `docker build -t proofofwork .`